The Media and Entertainment Law Review: Brazil

-Copyright infringement is also a criminal offence, and penalties vary from fines to imprisonment.
-Under the Copyright Act, an intellectual work's author or a licensee may request injunctions, such as search and seizure measures.
+Copyright infringement is also a criminal offence and penalties vary from fines to imprisonment.
+Under the Copyright Law, the author of an intellectual work or a licensee may request injunctions, such as search and seizure measures.

 vi Government action against publication

-Public outcry was essential for successfully overturning two suppressing government actions in the past few years.
+Public outcry was essential to the successful overturning of two suppressive government actions in the past few years.

-A justice of the Brazilian Supreme Court ordered two online magazines to remove news articles on the grounds they were 'fake news'.
+A justice of the Supreme Court ordered two online magazines to remove news articles on the grounds that they were 'fake news'.
 The order came upon the request of another member of the Supreme Court.
-The news articles suggested that a contractor that had been convicted for corruption mentioned, during his deposition, the justice who had requested the order.
-The decision was severely criticised by the public prosecutor's office, several organisations and public figures, including other members of the Supreme Court.
+The news articles suggested that a contractor convicted for corruption mentioned in his deposition the justice who had requested the order.
+The decision was severely criticised by the Public Prosecutor's Office, several organisations and public figures, including other members of the Supreme Court.
 The order was then revoked.

 i Copyright and related rights

-Intellectual property rights are protected in Brazil by provisions set forth in the Federal Constitution and various federal acts and international treaties.
-Copyright is regulated by the Copyright Act, which follows the standards established in the Agreement on Trade Related Aspects of Intellectual Property Rights.
+Intellectual property rights are protected in Brazil by specific provisions of the Federal Constitution and various federal acts and international treaties.
+Copyright is regulated by the Copyright Law, which follows the standards established in the World Trade Organization Agreement on Trade Related Aspects of Intellectual Property Rights.
 Brazil is also a signatory to the Berne Convention for the Protection of Literary and Artistic Works of 9 September 1886 and to the Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations of 26 October 1961.

-Under the Copyright Act, any original work of authorship fixed in any tangible medium of expression is protected as intellectual property.
+Under the Copyright Law, any original work of authorship fixed in any tangible medium of expression is protected as intellectual property.
 The author is entitled to moral and economic rights related to the intellectual work created.
-Moral rights include the right to claim authorship and the right to object to any modification, while economic rights relate to the work's use and disposal.
+Moral rights include the right to claim authorship and the right to object to any modification of the work, while economic rights relate to the work's use and disposal.
 Economic rights are protected for a period of 70 years as of 1 January of the year following the author's death.

 Copyright may be fully or partially transferred to third parties by licensing, assignment or any other mean provided by law, subject to specific limitations.

 In Brazil, copyright is based on a declarative system, which means that registration of an intellectual work is optional and not essential for its protection.
-The Copyright Act also protects neighbouring rights.
+The Copyright Law also protects neighbouring rights.

-Copyright infringement triggers criminal liability, while an injured party may also seek compensation for moral and property damages and ask courts for a preliminary injunction.
-Plagiarism is a criminal offence, as it falls within the scope of the copyright infringement crime.
-The penalty for this criminal offence varies from fine to imprisonment (three months to one year).
+Copyright infringement triggers criminal liability and the injured party may also seek compensation for moral and property damage, and may ask the courts for a preliminary injunction.
+Plagiarism is a criminal offence, as it falls within the scope of the crime of copyright infringement, the penalty for which ranges from a fine to imprisonment (three months to one year).

 ii Personality rights

-Under Brazilian law, everyone is warranted the right to protect their image from unauthorised public exposure in photographs, drawings, paintings, charges and other representations that would bring them into evidence, or publicity in, inter alia, newspapers, magazines, television, the internet or advertising materials.
+Under Brazilian law, all persons are warranted the right to the protection of their own image from unauthorised public exposure in photographs, drawings, paintings, legal indictments and other representations that would include them in evidence or subject them to publicity in, inter alia, newspapers, magazines, TV, the internet or advertising materials.

-Image protection is also governed by the Brazilian Civil Code, which establishes that a person may demand that injurious conduct (or the threat of an injurious conduct) to his or her personality rights is ceased.
-Affected individuals are also entitled to seek redress for losses and damage in court, regardless of other possibly applicable penalties prescribed by law.
+Image protection is also governed by the Civil Code, which establishes that a person may demand the cessation of conduct (or the threat of conduct) injurious to his or her personality rights.
+Affected individuals are also entitled to seek redress in court for losses and damage, regardless of other possibly applicable penalties prescribed by law.

-Unless authorised or otherwise necessary for the administration of justice or the maintenance of public order, a depicted person may prohibit the disclosure of writings, the transmission of words, or the publicity, exposure or use of his or her image, whenever it affects his or her honour, reputation or integrity.
+Unless authorised or otherwise necessary for the administration of justice or the maintenance of public order, a depicted person may prohibit the disclosure of writings, the transmission of words or the publishing, exposure or use of his or her image whenever it affects his or her honour, reputation or integrity.
 If the affected person is dead or missing, his or her spouse, ancestors or descendants are entitled to protect his or her image on his or her behalf.

 The Civil Code protects other personality rights, such as the right to a person's name and pseudonym and the right to honour, physical integrity and privacy.
 Names and pseudonyms cannot be used by third parties in publications or representations that are shameful, or in advertising material without authorisation.